rng-guy/NFSMWBartender/README.txt

  • how (if at all) line of sight affects the colour of the helicopter cone-of-vision icon; and
  • the selection, order, and length of interactive themes that play during player pursuits.

-The "Basic" feature set FIXES EIGHT BUGS / ISSUES:
+The "Basic" feature set FIXES TEN BUGS / ISSUES automatically:
+ • transitions to Heat levels > 5 now trigger their proper radio announcements,
+ • the game no longer skips Heat-level announcements in scripted pursuit events,
  • vehicles joining pursuits from roadblocks no longer ignore spawn limits for cops,
  • the helicopter mini-map icon is now always visible whenever a helicopter is active,
  • the helicopter vision-cone icon now always disappears whenever a helicopter is destroyed,